jubicoy/easyconfig/easyconfig-logback/README.md

 ## Usage

-Initializing an instance of `LogbackConfig` will configure the global `LoggerContext` to include configuration provided through the environment.
+Initializing an instance of `LogbackConfiguration` will configure the global `LoggerContext` to include configuration provided through the environment.

 A basic `logback.xml` is required as a base configuration.
 The following configuration defines a `console` appender attached to the root logger, `named-logger` and a `custom` appender attached to `dummy` logger.
 Logback discards all appenders that are not attached to loggers.